deep-symbolic-mathematics/LLM-SR/README.md

 ## API Runs (Closed LLMs)
-To run LLM-SR with the OpenAI GPT APIS, use the following command:
+To run LLM-SR with the OpenAI GPT API, use the following command:

 ```
 export API_KEY=[YOUR_API_KEY_HERE]